ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 The optional Unauthorized Resource Request message is a request for a resource hosted by RS for which no proper authorization is granted.
-RS MUST treat any CoAP request for a resource other than `/authz-info` as Unauthorized Resource Request message when any of the following holds:
+RS MUST treat any CoAP request for a protected resource as Unauthorized Resource Request message when any of the following holds:

 * The request has been received on an unprotected channel.
 * RS has no valid access token for the sender of the